Elpitech/spi_builder/README.md

 How to build SPI image
 ======================

-1. Setup the kernel/arm-tf/edk2 source paths and cross tool path in the Makefile.
+1. Setup the kernel/arm-tf/edk2 source paths

+For cross tool you can use:
+sudo apt install gcc-aarch64-linux-gnu

 2. Build the image.
 By default, the ET101 image is built.